Where to get vaccinations in Croatia

 - Contact your family doctor and request it.
 This is the best option if you have chronic health conditions or are at high risk.
 Your family doctor has the power to adjust your priority on the list.

-You will then be notified by your doctor when it is your turn.
+If you get on the vaccination list, you will then be notified via email, phone or SMS when it is your turn.

 For more coronavirus resources, please check out our dedicated section here.